stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-6-proxmox-omada-foundation/diagrams.md

 └── VLAN 40 - IoT / Guest
 ```

-This will be documented in a later phase.
+This will be documented in Phase 8.